CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a16.png "search gateway")

-1. You will see that **AzureBastionSubnet** is already present in the subnets, if you want to see the subnet configuration, then you can click on the AzureBastionSubnet subnet and explore on this.
+1. You will see that **AzureBastionSubnet** is already present in the subnets, If you want to see the subnet configuration, then you can click on the AzureBastionSubnet subnet and explore this.

    ![](images/a17.png "search gateway")